tibetan-nlp/annodoc/index.md

 ~~~
 > _(He) presented the letter to the lama._ (CT - Milarepa)

+Provided that the arguments that do appear
+are annotated as `obj` and `iobj`, then it is not necessary to insert a zero
+element for the missing `nsubj`.
+It is understood that a three-place predicate must
+have an `nsubj` argument - therefore, a sentence with an `obj` and `iobj` must have
+a missing `nsubj`.
 The same logic applies to the omission of `obj`.
 Provided `iobj` is present,
 then `obj` is inferred, since three-place predicates must also have an `nsubj` and
 an `obj`.

 Unfortunately, this reasoning does not allow us to distinguish
 between a three-place predicate with a missing `iobj` and a two-place predicate.
-We do not yet know  whether this situation arises in practice - that is,
-whether or not we will need to distinguish, for the same lemma,
-between two-place and three-place valency variants.
+Nor does it allow us to distinguish between a two-place predicate with a missing
+`obj` and a intransitive predicate.

+We do not know how often these scenarios will arise, but an effective safeguard
+would be to use the sub-types alluded to above.
+Marking a ditransitive object as
+`obj:ditrans` immediately says that we expect an `iobj`, whether overt or inferred
+by context.
+Similarly, marking an intransitive subject as `nsubj:intrans` is enough
+to ensure that it will not be confused with a sentence

 ## Multiword expressions